 1. Daily meditation and constant japa is the essential foundation of brahmacharya.
-The japa and meditation of the Pranava (Aom) cause the subtle forces known as prana to rise upward.
-(See Pranava Yoga: Divine Word Meditation, Its Theory and Practice.)
+Japa and meditation cause the subtle forces known as prana to rise upward.
 Those who become adept in these spiritual practices will become “urdhvareta yogis”–those in whom the sexual energies flow upward and become transmuted into spiritual energies.

 2. Satsanga, the company of holy people–or at least those who are aspiring to holiness–is extremely helpful in the maintenance of brahmacharya.
 If you know like-minded people, then meet with them regularly for spiritual study and conversation.
 It is not uncommon among both Hindus and Buddhists for spiritual aspirants to meet daily for meditation.

 If you do not know any other spiritual aspirants–and this is not uncommon here in the West–then keep satsanga with saints and masters by reading their lives and teachings and keeping their pictures in your home.
 Holy images of divine forms are also beneficial.

 Every day listen to spiritual music.
 Such music should be soothing and reflective–not the raucous banging and clanging that many shallow and worldly Christians and Hindus like.
 It is good to listen to devotional music, but shun merely emotional music, for it is linked to lower desires, no matter how “holy” the words.